bay73/puzzleduel/developers.md

 Each of the files above contains UI definitions for the list of puzzle types.
 See the corresponding section below about the fields on this definition.

-Add tests for controllers which asserts that all corresponding elements are created.

 ## 2. Implement solution checker ##

 Solution check is executed at the server side and checks that, solution data provided by the user corresponds to puzzle rules and given clues.